dariogoetz/keyboard_layout_optimizer/README.md

 #### Simulated Annealing (`optimize_sa.rs`)
 Currently, this algorithm seems to produce the best results.
 An explanation for how it works can be found [here](https://en.wikipedia.org/wiki/Simulated_annealing).

 Example (starting from Bone layout, fixing "," and "."):
 ``` sh
 RUST_LOG=INFO ./target/release/optimize_sa -s "jduax phlmwqß ctieo bnrsg fvüäö yz,.k" -f ",."
 ```
 In contrast to other binaries, with this algorithm you can optimize multiple starting-layouts simultaneously.
-Example of an optimization (tarting from Bone, Neo, and KOY):
+Example of an optimization (starting from Bone, Neo, and KOY):
 ``` sh
 RUST_LOG=INFO ./target/release/optimize_sa -s "jduaxphlmwqßctieobnrsgfvüäöyz,.k" "xvlcwkhgfqyßuiaeosnrtdüöäpzbm,.j" "k.o,yvgclfzßhaeiudtrnsxqäüöbpwmj"
 ```